lucee/lucee-docs/docs/04.guides/05.working-with-source/03.java-using-lucee-in-java/page.md

 ### When your Java code was loaded by Lucee ###

-The easiest way to use Lucee from your Java code is when your Java code was loaded by Lucee.  this is a common case when, for example, your CFML code creates a Java object, and then that Java object creates Lucee objects and calls CFC methods.
+The easiest way to use Lucee from your Java code is when your Java code was loaded by Lucee.
+This is a common case when, for example, your CFML code creates a Java object, and then that Java object creates Lucee objects and calls CFC methods.

 Your interaction with Lucee should start via an object that implements the [lucee.loader.engine.CFMLEngine interface](https://javadoc.lucee.org/lucee/loader/engine/CFMLEngine.html) and the [lucee.runtime.PageContext](https://javadoc.lucee.org/lucee/runtime/PageContext.html) object.
 Since Lucee loaded your Java code, and it will be running in that very same JVM, you can get a reference to a CFMLEngine object by calling the getInstance() static method of the lucee.loader.engine.CFMLEngineFactory object.